Skip to main content

 About Drug or Alcohol Overdose

-An overdose happens when an individual consumes more of a substance than the body can safely metabolize.
-The physiological effects that occur from the overdose will vary based on the specific substance involved, as well as other factors.
 Drug overdoses have dominated the national news for several years now, usually involving opioid prescription drugs or heroin.
-More than 70,000 people died from a drug overdose in 2017, according to statistics provided by the Centers for Disease Control.
-However, each and every year there are overdose deaths associated with a wide range of substances, including:
+According to the Centers for Disease Control, more than 70,000 people died from a drug overdose in 2017.
+However, every year there are overdose deaths associated with a wide range of substances, including:

 • 17,000 deaths involving prescription opioids